unoplatform/uno.extensions/doc/Reactive/Reactive.06-in-apps.md

 > [!NOTE]
 > For easier View Model creation, public properties will also be accessible on the `BindableXXX` class.
-> You can also access to the view model itself through the `Model` property.
+> You can also access the view model itself through the `Model` property.

 ## Display some data in the UI (VM to View)